bastelbert/tesla_charging_control_solar_production/README.md

   -  https://github.com/codmpm/node-red-contrib-loxone
   -  https://github.com/Writech/node-red-contrib-controltimer
 - configure Tesla API (add your account and select your car)
-- set up the connection to your Loxone Miniserver
+- set up the connection to your Loxone Miniserver (optional - you can use your preferred data source)
-- adjust the IP address in the "http request" to reach your Wall Connector
+- adjust the IP address in the "http request" to reach your Wallbox

 The flow was tested on Node-RED v.2.2.2 with a Loxone Miniserver Gen1, a Tesla Wall Connector Gen3 and a Tesla Model 3.